mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 `public string DestinationTableName { get; set; }`

 Name of the destination table on the server.
+(This name shouldn't be quoted or escaped.)

 `public int NotifyAfter { get; set; }`